joomla-irish/language_pack/README.md

 # Joomla!
 Accredited language pack

-The language pack for Joomla 3.4.5 and 3.5.0 have been [approved by the Joomla Translations Working Group](http://community.joomla.org/translations/joomla-3-translations.html#ga-ie) in November 2015.
+The language packs for Joomla 3.4.5 (and 3.5.0-beta) have been [approved by the Joomla Translations Working Group](http://community.joomla.org/translations/joomla-3-translations.html#ga-ie) in November 2015.

 The new language pack is now available from the Joomla back end (Extensions: Install Languages) and from the translations page http://community.joomla.org/translations/joomla-3-translations.html